Are the volunteers important?

 The Volunteer Coordinator will contact you prior to the Convention via email or phone with details about your area of service.
 An explanation of expectations for your particular volunteer spot will also be given when you check in at the Volunteer table in the morning.

 The volunteer opportunities that allow children to serve also are usually before the convention stuffing welcome bags, set up or after the convention during clean up.
 Otherwise it is not a suitable environment for your children to serve alongside you.

 Will I have the opportunity to attend workshops during my shift?

-Usually during your volunteer shift you miss the workshops that are in progress, but there is a MP3 of the entire convention for sale in the lobby from CanAda Media.
+Usually during your volunteer shift you miss the workshops that are in progress, but MP3 recordings of the entire convention are available before, during, and after the convention through Alliance Recordings.